Food Animal and Theriogenology Specialty and Referral Service

 Call us with any problems or issues you may have.
 Louisiana, we are here to help, always.

-Dr. Paul Whittington is Louisiana’s modern large animal veterinarian.
-He is always more than willing to travel statewide to be your cattle and deer veterinarians.
+Dr. Paul Whittington and Dr. Jacques Fuselier are Louisiana's modern large animal veterinarians.
+They are always more than willing to travel statewide to be your cattle and deer veterinarians.

 CHECK OUT OUR PROFILE ON